 But we are all human and humans make mistakes.
 Even the “superhuman travel experts.”

 It’s natural to worry about problems that might happen on the road.
 It’s easy to let that worry and fear cripple you and cause panic.
 Before I went traveling, the worst case “what if” sceneries consumed my thoughts.
 How would I deal with this or that situation?
 What if I got on the wrong train, booked the wrong flight, or made the wrong hostel choice?

-All you can do is move on past them.
+All you can do is move past them.

 I long ago stopped beating myself up over my travel mistakes.
-Now, I live with them because I know I’ll always keep making them.
-I can only move on, learn from them, and hope I don’t make them again (but I probably will).
+Humans makes mistakes.
+Experts still make mistakes.
+I learn from them and hope I don’t make them again (but I probably will).

 So the next time you book the wrong flight, catch the wrong bus, or screw something up, know that you are not alone and that others, even the experts, have made far worse mistakes…and we survived and continued on.

 Just take a deep breath and move on.